theopedapolu/ClipHop/README.md

 - [ws](https://github.com/websockets/ws) (Node.js library used to simplify the creation of the WebSocket Server)

 ## How To Use
+1. Open the [ClipHop](https://www.cliphop.net/) website on every device whose clipboard you want to sync with other devices.
+Each device connected to the app on your **local network** will be shown on the UI
+2. Drag and drop devices on top of each other to form **Sync Groups**, a group of devices whose clipboards will be automatically synchronized by the app.
+It is useful to think of the devices in these groups as having one shared clipboard.
+You can have multiple Sync Groups, each with as many devices as you want!
+3. Click the UPDATE button to update the shared clipboard of the group your device is in, and click the SYNC button to copy the updated group clipboard to your device.
+A **RED** SYNC button means there are updates to the group clipboard that this device has not yet copied over, so SYNC should be clicked.
+A **GREEN** SYNC button means this device's clipboard is up-to-date with the current group clipboard.
+Note that clicking UPDATE on a device causes a RED SYNC button for all other devices in the same group and dragging a device/group onto another device/group causes a RED SYNC button for the device that is dragged.

 ## FAQs
+1. **What happens behind the scenes?**
+   Every time a device connects to the app, it forms a WebSocket connection with the app's WebSocket Server (hosted at *ws.cliphop.net*).
+This server handles all UI updates and clipboard sharing    across devices in the local network.
+When a group's clipboard is updated, this information passes to the server which then relays it to all the other devices in the same group.
+2. **What about privacy?
+Is my information shared with any third parties?**
+3. **How can I be sure my information is secure?**

 ## Report Bugs/Give Feedback